yijunyu/fastseq/README.md

 ## Installation

 ### Environment
-We use GitPod to host the demonstrator of the fAST tool chain.
+We use GitPod to host the demonstrator of the fASTseq tool chain.

 ## Dependencies
 * https://github.com/google/protobuf